mopidy/mopidy/docs/ext/local.rst

     Number of milliseconds before giving up scanning a file and moving on to the next file.

-.. confval:: local/scan_blacklist_extensions
+.. confval:: local/excluded_file_extensions

-    File extensions to ignore when scanning the media directory.
+    File extensions to exclude when scanning the media directory.

 Usage